-- Terrarium: A transparent globe that usually holds succulents and cacti.
+- Terrarium: A transparent globe or geometric glass container that usually holds succulents and cacti.

 - Topiary: Shrubs or trees crafted into ornate shapes.
 Small ones can be used as centerpieces while larger ones could be used around the venue.

-- Vessel: A centerpiece container that can come in a number of different shapes and sizes.
+- Vessel: A wedding centerpiece container that can come in a number of different shapes and sizes.

 - Chair cover: A slipcover that goes over a chair to dress it up.